Training and Workforce Development Projects

 In 2010, ImagineSolar was awarded the Energy Training Partnership Grant on behalf of ARRA High Growth and Emerging Industries, and the Department of Labor.
 In partnership with the Austin Electrical Joint Apprenticeship Training Committee (AEJATC), and the Workforce Solutions – Capital Area Workforce Board; ImagineSolar helped create the Comprehensive-National Electrician Solar Training initiative (C-NEST) soon after the grant was awarded.
 With the support of our partners going forward, ImagineSolar went on to implement an ambitious solar and smart grid training program across the five-state region of Texas, Oklahoma, Kansas, New Mexico, and Arizona.
 In fulfillment of the grant and C-NEST partnership, ImagineSolar was responsible for the following:

-* Maintaining applicant and trainee status on an enrollment database for the purposes of future training, employment, and
+- Maintaining applicant and trainee status on an enrollment database for the purposes of future training, employment, and job retention tracking.

 Our performance on this grant gained recognition for promising practices from the Department of Labor as well as the Texas Workforce Investment Council, Office of the Governor.
 In addition to our training partners, we collaborated with staff and trainers from the following training centers: